tinskoric/chicanery/Readme.md

 > No level of research will show exactly which player is in which call, but by knowing the details above and using some deduction it should be possible to decipher who is with who in what calls.

 </details>

-[^6]: To elaborate: if you beat someone in Spring `year-something` and take their tile, and that tile had a fort stationed therein, then if you do not replenish the fort **before** Fall of `year-something+1` (so after Fall of `year-something` and Spring of `year-something+1` , up to Summer of `year-something+1` at the latest) it will be destroyed and removed from the map along with the +1 defense in the tile.

-[^7]: In this case, you can get a +2 if you perpetually have the unit in the port defending the unit in the main tile.

-[^8]: If player A builds a supply hub in Build of `year-something` and player B takes it in the Spring of `year-something+1`, then the supply hub will be destroyed.

-[^9]: Be careful, if you use it before the enter an order, you'll get nothing!

-[^10]: That means that it is in your interest to activate this early in the phase you want to use it in!